 Items and services that are medically necessary for the diagnosis or treatment of complications arising from the provision of an investigational item or service.

 7.6 How does a hospital determine whether a procedure subject to prior authorization by ODM is covered by the free care rule?

 Generally speaking, no. OAC 5160-2-03(A)(2)(h) states that dental services are only covered in a hospital setting when “the nature of the surgery or the condition of the patient precludes performing the procedure in the dentist’s office or other non-hospital outpatient setting and the inpatient or outpatient service is a Medicaid covered service.”
 As such, it would exclude any diagnostic or preventative dental services delivered in a hospital setting.

 In general, whether an individual service or procedure is eligible for free care hinges on two factors: whether the care is medically necessary and whether Medicaid covers the service for its enrollees.
-When considering a service subject to Medicaid pre-certification, a hospital must make the same assessment ODM would have made, had it been the payer.
+When considering a service subject to Medicaid prior authorization, a hospital must make the same assessment ODM would have made, had it been the payer.
 That is, whether the care is medically necessary, versus being done for cosmetic or aesthetic reasons, or for patient convenience.

-(a) Meet accepted standards of medical practice;
+(1) Meets generally accepted standards of medical practice;

 PATIENT ACCOUNTING AND MEDICAID COST REPORTING